kaisenlinux/manpages-dev/packages/btrfstune.md

        -S <0|1>
            Enable seeding on a given device.
 Value 1 will enable seeding, 0 will disable it.

            A seeding filesystem is forced to be mounted read-only.
 A new device can be added to the filesystem and will capture all writes keeping the seeding device intact.
+See also section SEEDING DEVICE in btrfs(5).

                Warning
                Clearing the seeding flag on a device may be dangerous.
 If a previously-seeding device is changed, all filesystems that used that device will become unmountable.
 Setting